5 Types of First Aid Shocks: Causes, Symptoms, and Treatment for Shock

 • Loss of consciousness

 Septic Shock should be treated immediately.
 If you experienced Septic Shock, you would usually be admitted to an intensive care unit (ICU) to support your body’s functions and organs while the infection is treated.
-In some cases, septic shock treatment may start in the emergency department.
-Treatment options can include fluids given directly through a vein ot intravenous fluids, oxygen therapy, antibiotics, and other medication to increase your blood flow.
-For severe cases, surgery may be needed to remove the source of infection.
+In some cases, septic shock treatment starts in the emergency department.
+Treatment options include fluids given directly through a vein ot intravenous fluids, oxygen therapy, antibiotics, and other medication to increase your blood flow.
+For severe cases, surgery is needed to remove the source of infection.

 This type of first aid shock is uncommon, but it’s a serious medical emergency, and it’s extremely difficult to survive when it does occur.
 Almost no one survived cardiogenic Shock in the past.
 However, today, half of the people who experience cardiogenic Shock survive with prompt treatment.
 This is due to improved treatments and quicker recognition of symptoms.